open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

   1. If you want to run multiple VMs together, you need to change the vagrant file as instructed in [multi-machine](https://www.vagrantup.com/docs/multi-machine/).

   2. If you will not run those two communities at the same time:
-    - clone `ole--vagrant-vi` again and name the fodler `ole--vagrant-vi-1`:
+    - clone `ole--vagrant-vi` again and name the folder `ole--vagrant-vi-1`:

       ```
       git clone https://github.com/dogi/ole--vagrant-vi.git ole--vagrant-vi-1